yorkulibraries/papyrus/README.md

 ## Authentication

-Values available for "is_authentication_method" are :devise (login and pw), :saml (use an IdPs), :header (only yorku setup).
-Currently is devise by default.
+Values available for "is_authentication_method" are "devise" (login and pw), "saml" (use an IdPs), "header" (only yorku setup).
+Currently "devise" is by default.
+You can also use AUTH_METHOD env.

 ```
 # config/application.rb
-config.is_authentication_method = :devise
+config.is_authentication_method = :saml

+# or
+export AUTH_METHOD=saml
 ```

 ## Importing students from CSV